CacteGra/dq-hugo-simple/hugo/content/posts/wagtail-postgis-geodjango-inside-docker-tutorial.md

 ```

 Go to `127.0.0.1:8001`, login, then Snippets and add a location object and you either enter latitude/longitude coordinates or drag the pin to the desired location.

+A word of caution, a local GDAL is still necessary in order to migrate models (`python manage.py makemigrations`).